European Green Deal: Clean energy

 In 2020, the European Commission unveiled its strategy for a greener, cleaner energy future.

 The EU Strategy for Energy System Integration serves as a framework for an energy transition, which comprises measures to achieve a more circular system, and measures to implement greater direct electrification as well as to develop clean fuels (including hydrogen).
 The European Clean Hydrogen Alliance has also been launched as hydrogen has a special role to play in this seismic shift.

+By 2023, greentech was one of the few sectors in the EU where venture capital investments matched those in the United States, highlighting the impact of the EU's ambitious climate goals and government subsidies.
+The European Green Deal and accompanying government policies have driven substantial investment in greentech, particularly in areas like energy storage, circular economy initiatives, and agricultural technology.
+This focus has enabled the EU to close the existing investment gap with the US in these strategic sectors.

 Sustainable industry

 Another target area to achieve the EU's climate goals is the introduction of the Circular Economy Industrial policy.
 In March 2020, the EU announced their Industrial Strategy with its aim to “empower citizens, revitalises regions and have the best technologies.”
 Key points of this policy area include boosting the modern aspects of industries, influencing the exploration and creation of “climate neutral” circular economy friendly goods markets.
 This further entails the “decarbonisation and modernisation of energy-intensive industries such as steel and cement.”

 A ‘Sustainable products’ policy is also projected to be introduced which will focus on reducing the wastage of materials.
 This aims to ensure products will be reused and recycling processes will be reinforced.
 The materials particularly focused on include “textiles, construction, vehicles, batteries, electronics and plastics.”
-The European Union is also of the opinion that it "should stop exporting its waste outside of the EU" and it will therefore "revisit the rules on waste shipments and illegal exports" The EU also mentioned that "the Commission will also propose to revise the rules on end-of-life vehicles with a view to promoting more circular business models.
+The European Union is also of the opinion that it "should stop exporting its waste outside of the EU" and it will therefore "revisit the rules on waste shipments and illegal exports" The EU mentioned that "the Commission will also propose to revise the rules on end-of-life vehicles with a view to promoting more circular business models."
 The European Commission estimates that up to 2030, Europe's green investment offensive will cost an additional €350 billion annually.